Western States Dwarf Car Association

 E. All cars will be of metal construction.
 No fiberglass, plastic, nylon etc. No aluminum for frame or roll cage.
 Outer skin shall be a minimum of 26 gauge steel or .040 aluminum.
 Firewall between engine and manned compartment is mandatory.
 There must be a complete firewall, front and rear separating engine and trunk compartments from manned compartments.

 F. No fenders of any type.
 No structure of any type to simulate or act as a fender.
 Doors and windows must remain in stock appearance and location.
 Body must be skinned to match it's type. (i.e. 3-window couple must be skinned as a 3 window, not as a 5-window).
 Right and left doors must be operational and allow passage.
 Windows and door must be near scale size, shape and location.
-All doors must be hinged as to open.
+All doors must be hinged as to open. **Windows on rear side quarter panels may be simulated.

 H. Each car will have grill shell and simulated original grill matching itís body style or a simulated radiator and vertical loop mounting bar mounted in near stock location and a hood to match radiator size and body style as not to distract from overall appearance.
 No grill is required if simulated radiator is used.
 Functional radiator may be mounted in the trunk area.